grafana/agent/docs/README.md

 - Grafana Agent uses less memory on average than Prometheus – by doing less (only focusing on `remote_write`-related functionality).
-- Grafana Agent allows for deploying multiple instances of the Agent in a cluster and only scraping metrics from targets that running at the same host.
+- Grafana Agent allows for deploying multiple instances of the Agent in a cluster and only scraping metrics from targets that are running on the same host.
-  This allows distributing memory requirements across the cluster rather than pressurizing a single node.
+  This allows for distributing memory requirements across the cluster rather than pressurizing a single node.